Armenian birch mouse

 The Armenian birch mouse (Sicista armenica) is a species of rodent in the family Sminthidae.

 Description

-It is a small rodent, like the mouse, the average weight of 10 g and up to 9 cm long, excluding the semi-prehensile tail, which slightly exceeds the length of the body.
+It is a small rodent, like the mouse; the average weight of 10 g and up to 9 cm long, excluding the semi-prehensile tail, which slightly exceeds the length of the body.
 The body is brown, darker in the upper region.

 Biology

-The species shows nocturnal and feeds on seeds, berries and insects.
-Shifts in the ground with small jumps and can easily climb on the bushes and trees due to its semi-prehensile tail.
+The species is nocturnal and feeds on seeds, berries and insects.
+It moves across the ground with small jumps and can easily climb on the bushes and trees due to its semi-prehensile tail.
 The nest, oval shaped, is made of plant remains in a shallow hole dug by the animal itself.

 Distribution and habitat

 The species is endemic to Armenia, found in mixed forests of coniferous and broadleaf trees in the area upstream of the river Marmarik.

 Status and conservation

-The Zoological Society of London, on the basis of evolutionary uniqueness and smallness of the population, considers Armenian birch mouse one of the 100 species of mammals at greatest risk of extinction.
+The Zoological Society of London, on the basis of evolutionary uniqueness and the small size of the population, considers the Armenian birch mouse as one of the 100 species of mammals at greatest risk of extinction.